green-mesa/hyperbone-view-commands/Readme.md

 - A 'bound-to-command' class is added to the form to assist debugging.
 - Will listen for hyperbone 'add-command' and 'remove-command' signals so that it can adapt to commands appearing and disappearing over time

+### if-property="propertyinthecomand"

+Utility to toggle the visibility of an element depending on whether a property exists in the command

 ### hb-sync-with="attributeintheparentmodel"

 After binding a form to a commmand, you can add this attribute to a specific input so that any value for that input is also propaged to an attribute in the parent model.